Filip Hrgović: Hrgović vs. Zhang

-Hrgović vs. Ruiz
+Hrgović vs. McKean

 On November 13, 2022, the IBF formally ordered their heavyweight champion Oleksandr Usyk to enter into negotiations with Hrgović, who was at the time the mandatory challenger for the title.
 Matchroom and Wasserman Boxing later confirmed that Hrgović opted to forgo the negotiation period and head straight to a purse bid.
 The IBF rescinded their order on January 9, 2023, as they recognized that the WBA was next in the “rotation” for a mandatory title defense, with the stipulation that the winner would face Hrgović within 180 days.
 Ten days later, it was revealed that the IBF had ordered an interim title fight between Hrgović and the former unified heavyweight champion Andy Ruiz Jr. As the two camps couldn't come to an agreement, the IBF called for a purse bid to be held on February 28, which was eventually moved up to February 23.
 Ruiz declined to move forward with the interim championship bout hours before the purse bid was supposed to be held.
+As the expected bout against Ruiz fell through, Hrgović was instead booked to face the undefeated Demsey McKean on August 12, 2023.
+The fight took place on the undercard of Anthony Joshua vs. Robert Helenius, at The O2 Arena in London, England.
+Hrgović won the fight by a twelfth-round technical knockout.
+He was able to out-land McKean 173 to 116 in total punches and 148 to 90 in power punches.
+This victory earned Hrgović a reported €347,000 fight purse.

+Hrgović vs. De Mori

+On October 6, 2023, the IBF confirmed they would strip the winner of the Oleksandr Usyk and Tyson Fury heavyweight championship unification bout, should the winner not immediately make a mandatory title defense against Hrgović.
+Hrgović faced Mark de Mori in a stay-busy fight on the undercard of Anthony Joshua vs. Otto Wallin, on December 23, 2023 at the Kingdom Arena in Riyadh, Saudi Arabia.
+It was his first fight as a free agent, as his promotional agreement with Wasserman Boxing expired on November 2.
+On the night of the fight, Hrgović was able to knock de Mori down in the very first minute of the opening round.
+The referee stopped the fight at the 1:44 minute mark of the first round, after Hrgović knocked his opponent down for the second time.

+Hrgović vs. Dubois

+During an appearance at the Ariel Helwani, Saudi adviser at the Royal Court under the rank of Minister Turki Al-Sheikh made a public offer to Hrgović to fight one of six possible opponents: Daniel Dubois, Martin Bakole, Frank Sanchez, Jarrell Miller, Agit Kabayel and Jared Anderson.
+On April 15, 2024 it was confirmed that Hrgović would face former world title challenger Daniel Dubois in a title eliminator on June 1, 2024.
+Hrgović lost the fight via eighth-round TKO, with the ringside doctor stopping the fight due to cuts.